All Episodes

 You should know that.

-The drive-by's don't trust the audience.
+The drive-bys don't trust the audience.

-They don't trust that.
+They don't trust.

 But he's right.

-And if Lester doesn't want to get the Mount Wower treatment, Lester has got to go easy on Hillary and has got to really zero in on Trump.
+Wauer treatment, Lester has got to go easy on Hillary and has got to really zero in on Trump.

-So then Donahue, Donovan expanded on what he said, just let them be themselves, because the people will figure it out.
+So then Donovue, Donahue expanded on what he said, just let them be themselves because if people will figure it out, and by the way, when he says, hey, you know what?

 If they're bawdy and disrespectful and pushy, who do you think he's talking about?